lionelmace/vpc-on-classic-vsi/vsi_is_network_security_options.md

 # Networking and security on virtual servers
 {: #network-security-options}

-When implementing {{site.data.keyword.vsi_is_full}}, you have access to the latest features for networking and security.
+When you implement {{site.data.keyword.vsi_is_full}}, you have access to the latest features for networking and security.
 {:shortdesc}

 ## Using instance vNICs